MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 ##### Disabling notifications from fresh accounts

-This one can be quite aggressive, but Twitter allows you to not receive notifications from accounts that fit a certain criteria.
+This one can be quite aggressive, but Twitter allows you to not receive notifications from accounts that fit a certain criterion.
 If you go to your [Notifications settings](https://twitter.com/settings/notifications_timeline), you can select your preference.

 We recommend ticking the following;